 - Involves teamwork and collaboration

-- Integrates two or more of Creativity, Activity and Service
+- Address one or more of Creativity, Activity and Service.
+Recommended to integrate two of them

 - Commitment: at least one month duration and longer recommended